I’m a Fool to Want You

 - 4.) take #2 — released on the 1997 CD re-issue of Lady in Satin

-(below) Chanel No 5 commercial directed by Jean-Pierre Jeunet, featuring Audrey Tautou.
-Long version (2’20”), the music beginning at about 1:20.
-It uses a portion of one the versions of Holiday’s take #3.
+(below) Chanel No 5 commercial directed by Jean-Pierre Jeunet, featuring Audrey Tautou, long version (2’20”); the music, extracted from one the versions of Holiday’s take #3, begins at about 1:20

-Frank Sinatra – recorded 1 May 1957, arranged and conducted by Gordon Jenkins, released in 1957 on the album Where Are You? — Sinatra’s first recording for Capitol, and his first stereo recording.
+Frank Sinatra — recorded on 1 May 1957, arranged and conducted by Gordon Jenkins, released in 1957 on the album Where Are You? — It was Sinatra’s first recording for Capitol, and his first stereo recording.

 (above, left) Bennett’s 1959 studio album Hometown, My Hometown, (right) in studio c.1960